Unicist Organizational Labs

 The Pilot testing groups, integrated with members of the clients, use the prototyper provided by The Unicist Research Institute.

-The system includes an external counseling process to support the solutions that are being developed and ensure the functionality of the pilot tests.
+The organizational lab includes an external counseling process to support the solutions that are being developed and ensure the functionality of the pilot tests.

 It provides support for the solution of complex problems, based on the knowledge of the conceptual structure of the solution.